gopal131072/Reddit-Wall/README.md

 ## Instructions
 1. Clone this repo where you need to pictures to be.
+2. Enter OAuth details in config.py
-2. Edit the subreddit in redditwall.py
+3. Edit the subreddit in redditwall.py
-3. Run redditwall.py
+4. Run redditwall.py